Meet the "Wolf Pack"

 Major: Music Education

 Austin Furstenberg was born and raised in Harbor Springs, Michigan.
-His mom was a classically-trained singer and his siblings were involved in musicals, which led to him being raised around music.
+His mom was a classically-trained singer and his siblings were involved in musicals, resulting in him constantly being exposed to music.
 He participated in 22 musicals and productions through Harbor Springs elementary, middle, and high school, as well as at Bay View in Petoskey, Michigan.
-He joined band in 5th grade as a trombonist, and instantly fell in love.
-Under the direction of Patrick Ruddy, he was able to excel at trombone, but also marched baritone in high school marching band his freshman year.
+He joined band in 5th grade as a trombonist and was able to excel.
+But he also marched baritone in high school marching band his freshman year.

 For fun, Austin likes to make music, lift weights, collect shoes and records, enjoy nature, and play video games.